d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 Suppose that our learned classifier $f_\mathcal{S}$ must be chosen among some pre-specified set of functions $\mathcal{F}$.
-Recall from our discussion of test sets that while it's easy to estimate the error of a single classifier, things get hairy when we begin to consider collections of classifiers.
+Recall from our discussion of test sets that while it is easy to estimate the error of a single classifier, things get hairy when we begin to consider collections of classifiers.